gears/gears/README.rst

        *= require jquery
        *= require underscore
        *= require backbone
+       *= require_directory templates
        */

-  Two directive types is supported for now:
+  Three directive types is supported for now:

   * ``require :path``: includes the contents of the asset ``path`` suffixed with the same extension as the current asset (e.g., if ``js/app.js.coffee`` has directive ``require views``, ``js/views.js.coffee`` will be included).

+  * ``require_directory :path``: includes the contents of the every asset in the directory ``path`` with the same suffix as the current asset in alphabetical order.

   * ``require_self``: includes the contents of the current asset at the current place.
 If there is no ``require_self`` directive, the contents will be